 MEDHUM-301B.
 RESEARCH IN MEDHUM.
 Program Director: Margaret Humphreys, M.D., Ph.D.
 Overview: The Medical Humanities Study Program offers a multidisciplinary opportunity for students to explore topics in medical history, ethics, theology, and other fields within the medical humanities.
 Students design their own research projects under the guidance of medical humanities mentors, and tailor their third year experience around the completion of this project.
 While some students may participate in their mentor's ongoing research, others can pursue projects independent of (but related to) their mentor's primary areas of interest.
 Curriculum: Research.
 The principal component of the Medical Humanities Study Program is an in-depth research experience within the medical humanities.
 The location of this research will vary with the mentor and project chosen.
 Some projects may be appropriately pursued in libraries and archives.
 Others may include interviews with or experimentation upon human subjects in the clinical or other academic setting.
 Like their peers in the more traditional science track, medical humanities students will explore a research question, find data to support or refute it, and write a thesis that communicates their results.
-Proposal.
-All students are expected to prepare a 3-5 page proposal by the end of spring of the second year outlining the aims of the proposed research in consultation with their chosen mentor.
-This proposal will state the problem to be studied, the rationale and relevance of the problem, and include a bibliography of relevant literature and sources.
-Courses.
-Students are expected to take up to five courses in the medical humanities during their third year.
+Proposal: All students are expected to prepare a 3-5 page proposal by the end of spring of the second year outlining the aims of the proposed research in consultation with their chosen mentor.
+This proposal will state the problem to be studied, the rationale and relevance of the problem, and include a bibliography of relevant literature and source Courses: Students are expected to take at least 4 courses in the medical humanities during their third year.
 Working with their mentor, students will identify courses within the university relevant to their research question.
 Courses may be chosen from the Medical School, Divinity School, or Faculty of Arts and Sciences.
 Individual readings courses with the mentor or other faculty may be included in the courses chosen.
-Lecture series.
-Students will attend the regular humanities lecture series offered through the Center for the Study of Medical Ethics and Humanities.
-Posters.
-Students are expected to submit abstracts to present results in poster or oral format at the annual Alpha Omega Alpha research day in the Searle Center that usually occurs in early June.
-Final Thesis.
-Students will prepare a thesis that represents the product of their research, usually 15-20 pages in length.
+Lecture series: Students will attend the regular humanities lecture series offered through the Center for the Study of Medical Ethics and Humanities, Posters: Students are expected to submit abstracts to present results in poster or oral format at the annual Alpha Omega Alpha research day in the Searle Center that will be held each year on the first Friday in Augus Final thesis: Students will prepare a thesis that represents the product of their research, usually 20 - 25 pages in length.
 This is due on the thesis deadline date set by the Registrar's Office.
 Presentations: Students are expected to present a paper based on their research to the humanities lecture series during the spring semester.
 Publication: Students are encouraged to produce work that is of sufficient originality, importance, and quality that it will be accepted for publication by a relevant medical humanities journal.
 Authors of historical theses will be encouraged to submit their work for the William Osler Prize awarded by the American Association of the History of Medicine for the best essay by a medical student.
-The winning essay of this prize contest is traditionally published in the Bulletin of the History of Medicine, FACULTY: Jeffrey P. Baker, M.D., Ph.D.; Peter C. English, M.D., Ph.D.; Angela Holder, J.D., L.L.M; Margaret Humphreys, M.D., Ph.D.; Keith Meador, M.D., Th.M., M.P.H.; James A. Tulsky, M.D.
+The winning essay of this prize contest is traditionally published in the Bulletin of the History of Medicine.
+FACULTY: Jeffrey P. Baker, M.D., Ph.D.; Raymond Barfield, M.D., Ph.D.; Allen Buchanan, Ph.D.; Robert Cook-Deegan, M.D.; Peter C. English, M.D., Ph.D.; Margaret Humphreys, M.D., Ph.D.; Anne Lylerly, M.D.; Keith Meador, M.D., Th.M., M.P.H.; Ross McKinney, M.D.; Gopal Screenivasan, Ph.D.; James A. Tulsky, M.D.; Pricilla Wald, Ph.D.

-Microbiology, Infectious Disease, and Immunology Study Program
+Microbiology, Infectious Disease, and Immunology Study Program MIDIP-301B.
+RESEARCH IN MICROBIOLOGY, INFECTIOUS DISEASES,